Linus4/csgoverview/README.md

 After you've created the `.desktop` file, you can right click on a demo and select csgoverview when you select 'Open With'.
 This way, you can just double-click on a demo to watch it with csgoverview.

-Looking for font file in the following directories: the one you supply with the `-fontpath` flag, `/usr/share/fonts/dejavu/DejaVuSans.ttf`, `./DejaVuSans.ttf`.

-Looking for overview file in the following directories:
-`$HOME/.local/share/csgoverview` and in the current directory.

 ### Keybinds